Automa-Automations/.github/profile/README.md

 💪 Automa aims to expand its capabilities via open-source contributions, paid subscriptions / credit systems and more.
 This allows the developers looking to make valuable contributions to also get a cut of profits, and them starting up their own spin on this project.

+We are open for any collaborations.
+Specifically, we are looking for a fellow Kotlin Developer for the Android App, and a Designer for the Web, Android and IOS.
+We don't have money to pay anyone currently.
+Here is what you get from becoming a collaborator:

+1. Real world experience you can list on your resmume, Portfolio and Linkedin.
+2. Depending on how much value you provide, you can make a big percentage of all profits.
+3. The earlier you start the beter: The project idea is truly unique, and there is no doubt that this will get big in the upcoming months and years.
+The earlier you join us, the better.

+If you are interested in becoming a contributor, <a href="https://github.com/Automa-Automations/automa-mobile-app">Click here</a>.